amanjaiswal03/Zenlify/README.md

     npm run build
     ```

 4. The built extension will be available in the `build` directory.
 You can then load the extension in your browser for testing.
-To load the extension, go to [chrome extensions](chrome://extensions) in your browser and click on button 'Load unpacked' and select the `build` directory of the project.
+To load the extension, go to chrome://extensions in your browser and click on button 'Load unpacked' and select the `build` directory of the project.

 ## Testing